 The popularity of the western genre began in the early 20th century.
 And while we don’t see many shows or movies being produced in recent times, that doesn’t mean there aren’t any gems out there.

-Without further ado, here are our top 9 modern western TV series.
+Without further ado, here are our top modern western TV series.

 Set shortly after the assassination of President Lincoln, Hell on Wheels is based on the Union Pacific Railroad and the “Hell on Wheels” mobile encampment that followed the railroad’s construction.
 Including the haphazard group of nomads who made it their home.

 The show chronicles the story of a former Confederate soldier who’s led to “Hell on Wheels” as he searches for the Union soldiers who murdered his wife and son during the Civil War.

 Streaming giant Netflix makes it on the list with Godless, its western limited series drama.
 Though with only seven episodes, its first season released in 2017 received positive reviews, several nominations, and wins.

 The Netflix western series Godless follows the story of a ruthless outlaw (played by the award-winning Jeff Daniels) as he searches for a former member of his gang who he had taken in as a young child and considered a son.

 If you’re both a western and crime show fan, then Longmire is the perfect series for you.
 As it’s centered on a sheriff investigating major crimes in his jurisdiction of the fictional Absaroka County in Wyoming.

 Based on the Walt Longmire Mysteries novels by Craig Johnson, it quickly rose to popularity as the highest-rated original drama series on A&E.

 Any show produced by HBO is bound to be a hit, and Deadwood is just one of them.
 Though only running for 3 seasons, it won eight Emmy Awards and spouted its own movie.
 Also produced and aired on HBO 10 years after the original series concluded its three-season run.

 Like Hell on Wheels and a few other of these best modern western TV shows, Deadwood uses historical accuracies tied in with fictionalized elements to produce a narrative rich with sociopolitical issues, all with the intent of studying how order is brought from chaos.

 Following border conflicts in the Yellowstone National Park between a cattle ranch, an Indian reservation, and land borders, the show brings to light violent conflicts that, to be honest, not enough people know about.

 The Son borrows its storyline from the 2013 novel of the same name authored by Philipp Meyer.
 And stars the ever-dapper Pierce Brosnan and Jacob Lofland – playing the same character in different stages of his life.

 Western drama series’ featuring female leads are few and far between.
 So on that merit alone, Strange Empire is essentially a one-of-a-kind.

-If you’re curious to see how communities in the Wild West could have started, then Strange Empire should be on your watchlist because it’s definitely one of the best new western TV shows.
+If you’re curious to see how communities in the Wild West could have started, then Strange Empire should be on your watchlist because it’s definitely one of the best western TV shows.

 It’s hard to imagine mixing the western and science fiction genres into one seamless TV series.
 But Westworld does just that and took the world by storm when it premiered in 2016.

 Westworld is a western-themed theme park populated by robots that interact with guests.
 Preprogrammed to fulfill the guests’ desires according to a predetermined narrative and act according to their interactions with humans.
 The story progresses as these robots slowly start to retain their memories and become sentient beings.